Tschibo00/qmk/hacktrick/readme.md

 # tschibo00/hacktrick

+## WARNING
+This project is a personal project, i just built one prototype.
+It's not considered complete, nor tested or error-free.

+I won't develop this much, just releasing it as-is for anybody knowledgable picking up and maybe building upon it.

+It is NOT ready to take the files and produce a working keyboard!

+## What is it?

 This was a special project to bring Selectric I keycaps back to life in a MX keyboard.
 It required conversion of the keycaps and rotated MX switches (i.e. "sideways").
 The keyboard is gasket mounted with a special sound guidance feature to have a more bassy sound.